stuycs-gh-classrooms/nxtm-p01-pd09-lebronjames10pointstreakbroke/README.md

 Keyboard Commands:
 - r = reset
 - spacebar = pause/unpause
-- a and d = left/right

 Mouse Control:
 - Mouse movement: Move the mouse to get the platform moving
-- Mouse pressed: Nothing at the moment (will be subject to change)

 ### Classes